 What the City of Rosenberg is Doing

-The City of Rosenberg is spraying within the City limits on Wednesdays as an attempt to help control the mosquito population, but it takes everyone doing their part to keep the pests (and potential diseases they can carry) under control.
+During peak mosquito season, the City of Rosenberg sprays within the City limits weekly as an attempt to help control the mosquito population.
+But, it takes everyone doing their part to keep the pests (and potential diseases they can carry) under control.
 Residents should not rely solely on the City's mosquito spraying for protection from deadly diseases carried by certain mosquitoes.

 Mosquito spraying does not include alleys or private properties such as apartment complexes and mobile home parks.
 The City also provides two free dunks per household for Rosenberg residents.
 Dunks are placed in standing water to stop mosquitoes from hatching and are safe for people, pets, and other wildlife.
 Call Citizen Relations at 832-595-3301 for more information on spraying or dunks.

 Take responsibility for your own health by following these suggestions from the Texas Department of State Health Services to protect yourself and your family from mosquitoes:

 - Drain any standing water in your yard - Mosquitoes love to breed in stagnant water.
 This includes pools, broken flower pots or other open containers, clogged rain gutters, and birdbaths.

 - Dress in long sleeves and pants if you are outside and mosquitoes are active.
 For extra protection, spray clothing and exposed body areas with repellent.

 - Dusk/Dawn is when mosquitoes are most active.
 Try your best to stay indoors!
 If going out, use repellent.

 - DEET (n,n-diethyl-m-toluamide) is an ingredient to look for in your insect repellent.
 Other acceptable repellents contain Oil of Lemon Eucalyptus or Picaridin.
 Also consider using appropriate sprays for your yard.
 Always wear repellent when you are outside and follow label instructions; do not allow children to apply their own repellent.